onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - J There's a new kitchen.
 - E Wow!
 How many bathrooms are there?
 - J Er . .. there's just one bathroom.
-- E Is there a garden?bathroo
+- E Is there a garden?
 - J No, there isn't a garden.
 - E It doesn't matter.
 It sounds great!